 Star Wars Trading Post

-Normally, you'd have to travel to Planet Batuu (via Disneyland Park) to access the toys, gifts and clothing items in this shop, but smuggler seem to have gotten these items out and have set up a trading post in the old Rainforest Cafe location.
+It used to be that you'd have to travel to Planet Batuu (via Disneyland Park) to access the toys, gifts and clothing items in this shop, but smugglers seem to have gotten these items out and have set up a trading post in the old Rainforest Cafe location.
+You can also find Star Wars goodies from Star Traders here!

 World of Disney